-This is version number 1 of the Guide for Applicants for calls using single stage submission procedures issued by the Fuel Cells and Hydrogen Joint Undertaking (FCH JU).
+This is version number 2 of the Guide for Applicants for calls using single stage submission procedures issued by the Fuel Cells and Hydrogen Joint Undertaking (FCH JU).
+If it is revised during the course of FCH JU, the new Guide will be given a different version number and the changes will be indicated in this box.